abhishek-kumar-code/Redfish_Public/docs/ODataWhitePaper.md

 Payload annotations are a mechanism in which a service can provide additional information about a given property or object within a response.
 The definitions for these annotations are the same as annotations used in the CSDL files; an Annotation element in a given Namespace can be used to define payload annotations.

-Redfish limits the scope of these to only core terms defined by OData, as well as Annotation elements defined in the `Redfish`, `Message`, and `Privileges` Namespaces.
+Redfish limits the scope of these to only core terms defined by OData, as well as Annotation elements defined in the `Redfish` and `Message` Namespaces.
 The `Redfish` Namespace is an alias for the `RedfishExtensions.v1_0_0` Namespace found in RedfishExtensions_v1.xml.
-The `Message` and `Privileges` Namespaces are found in Message_v1.xml and Privileges_v1.xml respectively.
+The `Message` Namespace is found in Message_v1.xml.

 ### Annotating a single property in a response